Oliviaparkerva/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This React application is a book tracking app.
+Using a drop down menu you are able to place books on one of three shelves: Currently Reading, Want to Read, and Read.
+There are a limited list of books for.
+In order to add additional books to the main page of the app please use the search box to find options by Author or Title.
+Once you've located interesting finds and added them to the desired shelf, it is reflected on the main page.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+To run the application you need to use node.js to install the following:

-## TL;DR
+* install the REACT package with `npm install create-react-app`

-To get started developing right away:
+* clone this repository using either the Desktop App or download as a zip file and extract the files

-* install all project dependencies with `npm install`
+* You must cd into the proper directory where your project root(highest folder) is located
-* start the development server with `npm start`
+* start the REACT server with `npm start` this will default to localhost:3000 in your default browser automatically opening a window/tab

-## What You're Getting
+## Files included
 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.